 Possible Cause Check This Fuse blown in pendant Remove fuse and check continuity Poor wiring and cable connections Check for any loose wiring.
 Also, check the 110VAC Power Cable connection from the 110VAC Power Strip to the Pendant.
-See Electrical Section 4.8 Flash disk failure Remove and reseat the flash disk Computer/Pendant has failed See Computer/Pendant diagnostics Section 4.3
+See Electrical Section 4.8 Computer/Pendant has failed See Computer/Pendant diagnostics Section 4.3

-3.3.9 Will Not Hold Calibration - SM Only
+3.3.9 Will Not Hold Calibration

 The control will not hold calibration.
-Go to the "Configuration Values" screen and write down the calibration values for the motor encoders (Encoder) and the position feedback encoders (Scales).
+Go to the "Configuration Values" screen and write down the calibration values for the motor encoders (Encoder) and the position feedback encoders (scales or sensors).
 The calibration values are written in Hexadecimal.
 Recalibrate the system and see if the values change.
 Turn the system off and on and see if the values are held.

 - Code 33 Software Identification.
 This is needed if you call SWI Customer Service.

 - Code 313 Configuration Values

-- Code 123 Calibration Mode
+- Code 123 Calibration Mode.